back search

 2. Is dragon fruit cold or hot?

 Dragon fruit is a cold fruit.
 Dragon fruit is good for pregnancy because of the abundance of Vitamins C, B1, B2, and B3; calcium, phosphorus, iron, protein, and niacin.
-Eating dragon fruit in pregnancy can help contribute to a stronger immune system.
+Eating dragon fruit can help contribute to a stronger immune system.

 References